-Our current plans and objectives are based on assumptions relating to the continued commercialization of FIRDAPSE® and FYCOMPA® and on our plans to seek to acquire or in-license additional products.
+Our current plans and objectives are based on assumptions relating to the continued commercialization of FIRDAPSE[®] and FYCOMPA[®], the commercialization of AGAMREE[®] and on our plans to seek to acquire or in-license additional products.
 Although we believe that our assumptions are reasonable, any of our assumptions could prove inaccurate.
 Considering the significant uncertainties inherent in the forward-looking statements we have made herein, which reflect our views only as of the date of this report, you should not place undue reliance upon such statements.
 We undertake no obligation to update or revise publicly any forward-looking statements, whether as a result of new information, future events or otherwise.